tinymce/tinymce-docs/modules/ROOT/pages/use-tinymce-distraction-free.md

----
-layout: default
-title: TinyMCE distraction-free editing mode
+# TinyMCE distraction-free editing mode
-title_nav: Distraction-free editing mode
+:title_nav: Distraction-free editing mode
-description: Mode that renders a lightweight UI for inline editing.
+:description: Mode that renders a lightweight UI for inline editing.
-keywords: Mode inlite distraction-free
+:keywords: Mode inlite distraction-free
----

 The **Distraction-free** mode renders the editor in inline mode without the menu bar or toolbar.
 Most of the editor functionality is accessed using: keyboard shortcuts, contextual menus, contextual toolbars, and toolbar functions provided by the `quickbars` plugin.